 The Opportunity

-Different teams and laboratory locations used their own tools, formats, and workflows, resulting in duplicated datasets and limited cross-team visibility.
+Different teams and laboratory locations had evolved their own tools, formats, and naming conventions over time.
+The same type of experiment could be documented in three different ways, in three different places.
+This fragmentation led to duplicated datasets, inconsistent records, and limited cross-team visibility.

 The Solution